DIAGNijmegen/website-content/content/pages/vacancies/ai-for-adhesions.md

 leaves a lot of room for creative and challenging approaches!

 ## Data
-The student will have access to a database of more than 300 cine MRI scans with labels extracted from radiology reports.
-A subset of these scans is annotated with segmentations of relevant anatomy and adhesion locations.
+The student will have immediate access to 60 cine MRI studies with binary labels (adhesions or no adhesions) extracted from radiology reports.
+10 of these studies are annotated with bounding boxes.
+Soon, this database will be extended to more than 300 cine MRI studies with labels from another hospital.

 ## Approach
 Students will be supervised by a [DIAG](https://www.diagnijmegen.nl/)